asmadotgh/neural_chat_web/README.md

 #### Deploying a Chatbots project

 As mentioned above, this project is intended to import code from a separate, pre-existing Chatbots project.
+Use our [**Neural Chat**](https://github.com/natashamjaques/neural_chat) open-source project for a range of neural dialog models.

-If you don't have one, now is the time to make one.
-We intend to upload a sample Chatbots open source project we will link to, but in the mean time, here's how to create one yourself:
+If you would like to create your own chatbot models, now is the time to make one.
+Here's how to create one yourself:

 * Create a new Github project.
 Copy dialog/chatbots.py to that project, and rename it web_chatbots.py.
 Edit it to remove all references to Django and settings.
 You can make any number of chatbots, so long as they implement the `Chatbot` class and use the `@registerbot()` decorator.
 They will all automatically be picked up by the Django project!
 * Create a virtual environment with Python 3.6.
 We recommend placing it in /opt/virtualenvironment/.
 Basically, run this command: `cd /opt/; virtualenv -p python3.6 virtualenvironment`